robinhosz/unifg-omdbAPI/README.md

 - [x] Implemented the local cache system that before searching the API it asks if it exists in cache, if it exists it returns what is in cache

 ### MVP 2 IN DEVELOPMENT :shipit:
+The project is still in development and the next updates will focus on the following tasks:
 <br>

 ## ☕ Using the project